Why and how to optimize your range consistency ?

 They invest a lot of time and energy in a necessary but tedious and repetitive task.
 The lack of harmonized labelling increases the risk of errors or omissions.
 As a result, certain related products may be overlooked, undermining range consistency.

-The Linking module of our solution, Optimix XPA, offers label standardization and automatically manages intra- and inter-product links.
-The solution records, saves, and perpetuates the manual linking work initiated by the client, completing it as needed.
+The range consistency and linking module Optimix XPA, offers label standardization and automatically manages intra- and inter-product links.
+The solution records, saves and perpetuates manual chaining work initiated by the customer, and completes it as required.

 Automatically propose consistent prices in line with changes in pricing strategy